Kettle

 depending on your exact environment set up, you will most likely have to prepend all of the

-command calls with the php
+command calls with the php command, for example:

 C:\popphp\pop-kettle>php kettle help